As the saying goes, an army marches on its stomach, relying on good and plentiful food to fuel its ability to fight.

 Roman armies hunted everything that was available, archaeological remains of wild animals show, says Thomas R. Martin, a professor in Classics at the College of the Holy Cross.
 From the limited evidence of what the administration in Rome provided the soldiers, he adds, the most important source of calories were carbohydrates: barley or wheat.
 One source says soldiers were given one pound of meat daily.
-“For an army you have to kill 120 sheep a day just for the meat ration.
+“For an army, you have to kill 120 sheep a day just for the meat ration.
 Or 60 hogs,” says Martin.

 During the Crusades, the average Christian soldier in a siege would have some dried meat and grain to make things like porridge.
-But this was food they would have brought with them, supplemented with fruits and vegetables or cheese purchased locally.
+But this was the food they would have brought with them, supplemented with fruits and vegetables or cheese purchased locally.
 During the First Crusade, soldiers would have provided their own food stores, which they would have mortgaged their property or sold possessions to buy.
 Later, during crusades like those in the 14th century, called by Pope Innocent III, deals were made with the Venetian fleet and merchants to keep soldiers supplied.

 Genghis Khan’s Mongol Warriors

 The Mongol diet “was not gourmet,” says Morris Rossabi, a historian and author of The Mongols and Global History.
 In the early 13th century, when Genghis Khan was conquering swaths of Asia (mostly in the territory we’d now call China), his horde wasn’t able to carry much.
 Warriors were supplied by their own households, and as territories were conquered, the Mongols came in contact with foodstuffs like wine.
 (Their homegrown brand of liquor was fermented mare’s milk called airag, or kumis.)